Phantola/Electron_PlayGround/README.md

-# JangLuna's Electron Practice Repo
+# Phantola's Electron Practice Repo

 This `README.md` file will be a note for JangLuna's electron study.